Debt Management

 Where Veterans Can Apply:

-Option #4: Debt Management Plans (DMPs)
+Option #5: Debt Management Plans (DMPs)

 What it is:

 A Debt Management Plan, offered through accredited nonprofit credit counseling agencies, restructures your credit card payments by negotiating lower interest rates, stopping fees, and consolidating your payments into one monthly deposit.
 The agency then pays your creditors on your behalf.
+These agencies are funded partly through client fees and partly through "fair share" contributions, where creditors pay the agency 1-10% of the payments they receive through the plan.

 Best for: